Try XUVER 30 days for free and see how easy it is

 And that brings us to the most recent period of drawing architecture: our contemporary, digital era.
 Architectural drawings on paper aren’t that common anymore, and three-dimensional drawing programs have officially taken over.
 That being said: being an architect is still very much a skilled profession.

-Architecture drawings made available online
+Architecture drawing made available online

 One of the newest developments in architecture drawing is making your 3D drawing available online, as an interactive, walk-through model.
 This will enable your client to truly understand your architectural drawings.
 With Xuver, you can turn your 3D drawing (SketchUp, Revit, ARCHICAD or IFC file) in an interactive 3D drawing within moments.
 Follow the button below to start using Xuver today.